 Since then the Forum has met 3 - 4 times a year, focusing at each meeting on a different priority area of T:BUC.

 The Forum enables government and its associated bodies to update the sector on progress in implementing T:BUC.
 It enables the community and voluntary sector to consider T:BUC implementation issues, to identify good practice, and to make practical and innovative recommendations to improved delivery.

 Membership includes community practitioners and representatives from faith groups, and business, voluntary and community sector organisations working to improve community relations.
 It also includes central and local government officials involved in the delivery of T:BUC headlines actions and associated programmes, representatives from T:BUC advisory groups and other key good relations funders.
 Formal contributions from academics, government, statutory agencies, community and voluntary organisations provide the backdrop for workshops and wider discussions.

 The Director of Strategic Policy, Equality and Good Relations at The Executive Office (TEO) is Chair of the Forum.
 The NI Community Relations Council (CRC) co-ordinates the delivery of the meetings of the Forum on behalf of TEO.
-CRC issues invitations to the Forum to a wide audience of stakeholders; it co-ordinates the agenda, speakers and papers for the Forum meetings; and it formally reports the ideas and feedback expressed at the Forum meetings back to government.
+CRC issues invitations to attend the Forum to a wide audience of stakeholders; it co-ordinates the agenda, speakers and papers for the Forum meetings; and it formally reports the ideas and feedback expressed at the Forum meetings back to government.